Want to Predict & Prevent Customer Churn — and Increase App Retention? This Post is For You.

 Our data scientists pulled and analyzed anonymized data from 63 million app users’ first 90-days in an app.
 Here are their key findings:

-Additional, industry-specific findings from this study — including retail, media, sports, travel, gaming, utility & productivity, finance and more — will be released during our March 22 webinar.
-Register now to be among the first to get a copy!
+Additional, industry-specific findings from this study — including retail, media, sports, utility & productivity, and more

 The not-so-great news: 95% of new, opt-in app users churn within the first 90 days if they don’t receive any push notifications.